-- 6.1.1 This report has described the archaeological context of, and the standing buildings on, a proposed development site on Main Street, Dromahair, Co Leitrim. - 6.1.2 The Archaeological Impact Assessment within this report has concluded that the archaeological potential of the site is very low and so further mitigatory measures are not required to protect the archaeological heritage. - 6.1.3 The Archaeological Impact Assessment within this report has concluded that buildings on the site are of limited architectural merit and, since the buildings have been examined by a conservation architect, no archaeological mitigation is required to protect them.
+- 6.1.1 This report has described the archaeological context of, and the standing buildings on, a proposed development site on Main Street, Dromahair, Co Leitrim. - 6.1.2 The Archaeological Impact Assessment within this report has concluded that the archaeological potential of the site is very low and so further mitigatory measures are not required to protect the archaeological heritage. - 6.1.3 The Archaeological Impact Assessment within this report has concluded that the dance hall on the site is of no architectural significance and so no mitigation is required to protect it.